 Media Indicative Timelines

 Potential major incidents:

-involving a pupil or member of staff
+Major media/press incident involving a pupil or member of staff

 Paparazzi at the School

-Social media postings that se Social media postings that seriously damage the School reputation or could put the safety or welfare of pupils and/or
+Social media postings that s staff at risk eriously damage the School reputation or could put the safety or welfare of pupils and/or

-staff at risk

-Incident in the streets outside de the School that attracts major media attention impacting the School e.g. high-profile

-• • car accident, criminal activity, rioting, hostages in Danish Embassy etc.
+Incident in the streets outsigners on involved in a serious Authority to invoke: de the School that attracts major media attention impacting the School e.g. high-profile car accident, criminal activity, rioting, hostages in Danish Embassy etc.

-Authority to invoke:

 2 of:

 Head

 Associate Head

-Bursar
+Director of Finance and Reso ources

 Director of Pastoral Care

 Registrar

-Crisis Management Team (C Team Leader: Head Contact details: F Hagerty C 2072352855 M Keeley 07393 392745
+Team Leader: Head Contact details: F Hagerty ( Team Members D2072352855 M Keeley 07393 392745 Deputy

-Team Members Deputy

-Head Associate Head or Bursar
+Head Associate Head or Director of Finance and Resources

-Registrar Bursar or senior teacher
+Registrar Director of Finance and Resources or senior teacher

 Director of Pastoral Care Director of Studies or senior teacher

-First Meeting Agenda (this i may be in face to face or via conferencing facility): Same Day

-Confirm Team Roles and app point Emergency Controller and additional Emergency Response Team if needed (< 1 day)
+First Meeting Agenda (this may be in face to face or via conferencing facility): Confirm Team Roles and appoint Emergency Controller and additional Emergency Response Team if needed Confirm key contacts at Incident Scene Establish welfare issues Same Day (< 1 day)

-Confirm key contacts at Inci- dent Scene

-Establish welfare issues

 rironment and appoint Support Team

-Start Event log and commun

-Carry out analysis of impact and implications
+Start Event log and commun Carry out analysis of impact

-aps and actions to investigate
+gaps and actions to investigate

-Define and prioritise objecti
+Define and prioritise object •

-ld including notification to Regulatory Bodies
+old including notification to Regulatory Bodies

-Determine what legal action ·
+Determine what legal action

-Determine insurance position n
+Determine insurance position ·

-Roles & Responsibilities CMT: Receive report on the incident and decide whether to activate Major Incident recovery plans Same Day Receive damage assessment reports from the Emergency Controller (< 1 day) Support the Emergency Controller and the wider Emergency Response Team Determine if use of a professional public relations firm is needed Provide a lead on communications strategy and liaise with media if needed Consider the impact on the School activities, which stakeholders will be impacted and any policy issues arising Assess and, as needed, reassess required action given resources and capabilities 1-3 days Determine if any external specialist advice is needed in addition to PR Firm Inform insurers and other key advisors/service providers as needed Receive report on recovery activities and review and adjust as necessary Emergency Controller: Receive advice of situation/information Same Day Ensure emergency services have been contacted if appropriate (< 1 day) Determine if evacuation or lock-down is required Liaise with Emergency Services Establish control of the incident and act as Team Leader to the Emergency Response Team Act as main point of contact between the School and official contact at the incident site Refer any media enquiries to the CMT Support: As instructed by the CMT: - Man Command Centre 1-3 days - If necessary, set up emergency number for welfare issues Assist in obtaining relocation transport for staff and pupils - Arrange trauma counselling as appropriate - Contact staff and advise them of the situation - Provide instructions regarding alternative working arrangements - Collate information on work related matters from staff to assist in impact assessment - Assess staff morale and assist as necessary - Notify advisors/insurers - Support on-going process of recovery as required
+Roles & Responsibilities CMT: Receive report on the incident and decide whether to activate Major Incident recovery plans Same Day Receive damage assessment reports from the Emergency Controller (< 1 day) support the Emergency Controller and the wider Emergency Response Team Determine if use of a professional public relations firm is needed Provide a lead on communications strategy and liaise with media if needed Consider the impact on the School activities, which stakeholders will be impacted and any policy issues arising Assess and, as needed, reassess required action given resources and capabilities 1-3 days Determine if any external specialist advice is needed in addition to PR Firm nform insurers and other key advisors/service providers as needed Receive report on recovery activities and review and adjust as necessary Emergency Controller: Receive advice of situation/information Same Day Ensure emergency services have been contacted if appropriate (< 1 day) Determine if evacuation or lock-down is required Liaise with Emergency Services Establish control of the incident and act as Team Leader to the Emergency Response Team Act as main point of contact between the School and official contact at the incident site Refer any media enquiries to the CMT Support: As instructed by the CMT: - Man Command Centre 1-3 days - If necessary, set up emergency number for welfare issues - Assist in obtaining relocation transport for staff and pupils - Arrange trauma counselling as appropriate - Contact staff and advise them of the situation - Provide instructions regarding alternative working arrangements Collate information on work related matters from staff to assist in impact assessment - Assess staff morale and assist as necessary - Notify advisors/insurers - Support on-going process of recovery as required